 For that reason, it's usually best to buy and sell property through a real estate broker.
 This is a person who helps a person buy or sell a home.
 They serve as an intermediary between the buyer and seller, help sellers find buyers, and help prospective buyers.
 They also handle a great deal of the paperwork and other formalities involved.

 In Sparks, Nevada, most real estate brokers are paid a commission, represented by a portion of the sale price of the home.
 Some might charge a flat fee, however.

 If the buyer asks a direct question concerning the physical condition of the property, the seller must answer it truthfully.
 Misrepresenting a material fact in a real estate transaction is a very serious form of fraud, and could give rise to significant damages against the seller.

 Furthermore, most defects should be disclosed even if the buyer doesn't directly ask about them.
 Generally, defects which must be disclosed are those which are known to the seller, and which the buyer cannot be expected to find through a regular inspection.

-Can a Carson City, Nevada Real Estate Attorney help?
+Can a Sparks, Nevada Real Estate Attorney help?

-If you are buying a home in Carson City, Nevada, there are probably things you want to focus on other than paperwork and required inspections, such as the process of moving in, checking out schools, etc. A reputable real estate attorney can make it much easier to focus on the aspects of home ownership that matter to you.
+If you are buying a home in Sparks, Nevada, there are probably things you want to focus on other than paperwork and required inspections, such as the process of moving in, checking out schools, etc. A good real estate attorney can make it much easier to focus on the aspects of home ownership that matter to you.